yasmine2512/Csgirlies-Hackthon-/README.md

 ---

 ## AI Assistance Statement
-This project was developed with assistance from AI tools (ChatGPT, Gemini, BlackBox AI) for code generation, debugging, design, and documentation.
+This project was developed with assistance from AI tools (ChatGPT, Gemini, BlackBox AI) for code generation, debugging, and documentation.
 All AI-generated components were reviewed, tested, and customized to meet project requirements.
 The core architecture and design decisions remain human-created.

 ---